nhsconnect/ITK3-FHIR-eDischarge/pages/design/build_condition.md

 - encounter - a reference to the context in which the list was created (the inpatient stay for example)
 - date - when the list was prepared
 - source - who or what defined the list
-- entry - a reference to the condition resource entry
+- entry - a reference to the condition Resource entry

 ## Condition ##
-This resource is used to record detailed information about a condition, problem, diagnosis, or other event, situation, issue, or clinical concept that has risen to a level of concern.The following is an example of the elements that can be used:
+This Resource is used to record detailed information about a condition, problem, diagnosis, or other event, situation, issue, or clinical concept that has risen to a level of concern.The following is an example of the elements that can be used:

 - identifier - uniquely identifies this condition (UUIDs)
 - clinicalStatus - 	active, recurrence, inactive, remission, resolved etc